One of the greatest pieces to the global education crisis often goes overlooked: teachers.

 If education is going to be accessible to all children, the UN estimates that the world will need at least 68.8 million more teachers in the next 10 years.
 That means we’ll need to recruit 24.4 million primary teachers and 44.4 million secondary teachers –Sub-Saharan Africa alone needs 17 million.

 Because of this shortage of teachers, pupil-teacher ratios are ballooning.
 Overcrowded classrooms and schools make it hard both to teach and to learn.
-Rwanda and Sierra Leone have one of the world’s highest student to teacher ratios in the world, 60:1 and 61:1, compared to the U.S., 14:1.
-Schools are left to try mitigate the shortage by hiring teachers who may be under-trained and under-qualified, and this is having a detrimental impact on student learning.
+Rwanda and Sierra Leone have one of the world’s highest student-to-teacher ratios in the world, 60:1 and 61:1, compared to the U.S., 14:1.
+Schools are left to try to mitigate the shortage by hiring teachers who may be under-trained and under-qualified, and this is having a detrimental impact on student learning.

 In 2017, “What Do Teachers Know and Do?
 Does it Matter?” was published by The World Bank.
 It was a survey of seven Sub-Saharan African countries studying teacher “effort, knowledge, and skills,” how many hours of teaching is performed in a day, teachers’ understanding of subjects taught, good teaching practices, and an understanding of the theory and practice of learning.